What is the Advantage and Disadvantage of wholesale glass beer mugs

 4. Which Costs More, Glass or Plastic?

-Not only is glass more expensive to ship, it also costs more to produce primarily due to the amount of heat required during production.
-Glass manufacturing is energy-intensive accounting for 1% of total industrial energy use in an Energy Information Administration (EIA) survey of the manufacturing sector.
+Not only is glass more expensive to ship, but it also costs more to produce primarily due to the amount of heat required during production.
+Glass manufacturing is energy-intensive, accounting for 1% of total industrial energy use in an Energy Information Administration (EIA) survey of the manufacturing sector.
 Natural gas fuels most of this energy.

 The melting point of plastic is much lower than glass, requiring less energy during production.
 With new technology developments in plastic molding, manufacturing plastic containers has become even more affordable.
 At one point, producing new plastic was even cheaper than recycling it.
 Economically, plastic exceeds glass in terms of both production and shipping.